 SCOPE: Talent points at RRV with a hand or sterile pencil and then marks the RRV.

 SCOPE: Talent checks the orientation of the brain using a sterile needle as a reference TXT: Ensure the skull surface heights and lateral inclination match at RRV and lambda

+Image of coordinates showing no change in the dorsoventral (D-V) and mediolateral (M-L) coordinates after checking the orientation

 Next, position a sterile glass pipette containing the virus solution to the RRV reference for 0 (zero) anteroposterior reference [1].
 Advance the pipette along the sagittal suture until reaching the chosen anteroposterior coordinate [2].
 Mark this spot with a sterile pencil and lift the needle [3].